-6. Oats (make sure they are pure and uncontaminated):
+5. Oats (make sure they are pure and uncontaminated)

 Read all the benefits here: 10 Smart Reasons to Enjoy Oatmeal

-There is some controversy about whether oats is really gluten free.
+There is some controversy about whether oatmeal is really gluten-free.
 Read here: Is Oats Gluten Free?

 Sorghum is significantly more nutritionally dense than ordinary white flour.
 It is often eaten as a porridge but can also be ground into flour.